Hugo Schmitt: Sweden

-In Sweden, they arrived at Zoo Circus, owned by Trolle Rhodin (Olof Trollhaimen Trolle Rhodin 1917-1997), who since 1941 ran his own circus in the township Fosie, outside Malmö in Sweden.
-Trolle Rhodin was son to famous circus owner "Brazil Jack" (Carl Max Alexander Rhodin 1871-1952).
+In Sweden, they arrived at Zoo Circus, owned by Trolle Rhodin (Olof Trollhaimen Trolle Rhodin 1917–1997), who since 1941 ran his own circus in the township Fosie, outside Malmö in Sweden.
+Trolle Rhodin was son to famous circus owner "Brazil Jack" (Carl Max Alexander Rhodin 1871–1952).

 In 1944, Trolle Rhodin bought an African elephant baby, which unfortunately died after short time in the winter quarters.

 Schmitt toured with Zoo Circus through Sweden on train, also educating a Swedish horse trainer, Gösta Kruse in the art of elephant training.
 Kruse would later be in charge of two Asian elephants Birka and Safari, which Rhodin bought in 1947, until he left to Bertram Mills Circus in England 1951, and between 1965 and his death in 1973, Gösta Kruse was elephant trainer at Circus Pinder in France.

 But contrary to being safe, on March 8, 1947, was written in the Swedish newspapers that the elephants was to be confiscated as spoils of war by Sweden's government.
 Upset by the decision of the Swedish government to sell the animals of the former German-owned Carl Hagenbeck Circus, Hugo Schmitt turned loose the show's five bulls in Malmö on Feb.
 23, 1947.
 The elephants charged down main street in Malmö, smashing windows, breaking lampposts and terrorizing citizens.
 Police, after vain attempts to halt the animals, appealed to the trainer, Capt.
 Hugo Schmidt, to round them up.
 Weeping bitterly, Schmitt finally consented and regained control of his charges.
 With tears streaming down his face, Schmitt said: The State is making a great mistake in selling them.
 They have been trained together and love each other.
 If they are parted they will die!

 Meanwhile, Lorenz Hagenbeck contacted Ringling Brothers and Barnum & Bailey Circus in U.S.A. and offered the elephants.
 Mr John Ringling North came personally to Sweden and purchased the elephants, on condition that Hugo Schmitt came with them as trainer, and managed to arrange a visa for him and his assistant Axel Gautier, so they could go with the elephants to USA.
 Trolle Rhodin founded a second circus called Circus Caravan 1948 and toured Sweden with two circuses.
-Trolle married Axels sister Ingeborg Gautier in 1954, and they joined the Ringlings circus in 1964, when Trolle Rhodin became Ringlings general manager, bringing Circus Caravan with him.
+Trolle married Axels sister Ingeborg Gautier in 1954, and they joined Ringling Bros. circus in 1964, when Trolle Rhodin became Ringling general manager, bringing Circus Caravan with him.

 USA

-Hugo Schmitt, his assistant Axel Gautier, and the five elephants arrived at Ringlings in 20 June 1947.Pittsburgh, and six days later Ringlings last African forest elephant (Loxodonta cyclotis) named Abele (later called Emily), was bought from Howard Bary in the Belgian Congo, and added to the show, due to Schmitts previous experience with African elephants.
+Hugo Schmitt, his assistant Axel Gautier, and the five elephants arrived at Ringling on 20 June 1947.
+The first came to Pittsburgh.
+Six days later Ringling's last African forest elephant (Loxodonta cyclotis) named Abele (later called Emily), was bought from Howard Bary in the Belgian Congo, and added to the show, due to Schmitts previous experience with African elephants.

 After his arrival to USA, Hugo Schmitt was confronted with post-war anti-German feelings, and later in the autumn Schmitt and his elephants were transferred to Ringling's winter quarters in Sarasota, while the Ringling staff was informed that Schmitt would be in charge of the herd the following season.